CLASSROOM ETIQUETTE: Be a good citizen!

 - If you leave something in the microwave, the next user may remove it

 Large-scale maintenance projects happen during the summer, some coordinated by FP&M and some by the department.
 All offices may be accessed during the summer months to assess needs and complete work.
 Examples of summer projects include waxing floors or painting walls.
 Individuals may make changes based on their preferences and at their own expense.
-Deanna Ward coordinates summer projects on behalf of the department.
+Candy Miller coordinates summer projects on behalf of the department.

 Each of us doing our part results in presentable spaces and contributes to the strong sense of collegiality we enjoy.
 Thank you for doing your part!